ttsukagoshi/ttsukagoshi.github.io/docs/_pages/add-ons/add-ons_group-merge.md

 The prefix `...` for the scopes in the table stands for `https://www.googleapis.com/auth` {: .notice--info}

+Scopes `.../gmail.compose` and `.../gmail.modify` below are likely to be replaced by `.../gmail.send`, `.../gmail.labels`, and `.../gmail.readonly` to reflect the latest Gmail API scopes.
+The changes to the scopes and this webpage will be made in line with Google's API OAuth Scopes re-verification process.
+{: .notice--warning}

 | Scope                       | Meaning                                                            | How this Add-on uses this Scope                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           |
 | --------------------------- | ------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |